 Plant nectar-rich bulbs

-Nectar-rich bulbs such as crocus, snake’s head fritillary, alliums and grape hyacinths can be planted now to feed next year’s hungry emerging bees.
+Nectar-rich bulbs such as crocus, snake’s head fritillary, alliums and grape hyacinths can be planted now to feed next year’s hungry emerging bees – we’ve put together a list of the best bulb planters to help make light work of the task.
 Find out how to make your garden bee-friendly in winter.

 Plant wildlife-friendly trees and hedges

 Now’s the time to plant bare-root, wildlife-friendly trees like hawthorn, alder buckthorn and pussy willow.
 Grow as hedging or plant as individual specimens to attract moths and other herbivores, which in turn will attract more birds, bats, hedgehogs and amphibians.
 Find out how to plant a bare-root tree, a bare-root shrub and a bare-root hedge.

 Many perennials have attractive seedheads that are also beneficial to wildlife.
 Don’t cut these back in autumn.
 If you can, leave at least one border intact where seedheads can provide food for birds and fallen stems can create shelter for amphibians, insects and small mammals.